x75093/sensor_development/README.md

 Initial Configuration:
 http://www.seeedstudio.com/wiki/Intel%C2%AE_Edison_and_Grove_IoT_Starter_Kit_Powered_by_AWS

+basically follow through all the steps until it tells you to Use MQTT to subscribe and publish to AWS.

 -------------------------------------------------------------------------------------

 AWS IoT Policy Configuration: note, my-rule = myRule, and always remember to copy paste our own ans